Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 It seemed it was Jiang Cheng’s voice he was hearing from far back in the past: You can’t free them all, Wei Wuxian.

 “I knew your name even when I did not know anything,” Xue Yang said, his voice only a thin edge of anger.
-“I worshipped you.
+“I worshipped you, once I learned what you truly did.
 When I was living in Golden Carp Tower, when Jin Guangyao allowed me access to your writings and inventions, I thought I understood you.
-But Chang Cian—” his grip became painful, even the stub of his pinky finger bruising, “—had not the strength to stop the Yiling Patriarch even with his whole house behind him.
+And Chang Cian—” his grip became painful, even the stub of his pinky finger bruising, “—had not the strength to stop the Yiling Patriarch even with his whole house behind him.
 So why did you never come for us?”

 “I stopped after Jin Guangshan threatened me,” Wei Wuxian replied.